-The GVI model has a remarkably strong track record, featuring a documented association with homicide reductions of between 30 and 60 percent.
+The GVI model has a remarkably strong track record, featuring a documented association with homicide reductions of 30–60%.
 Consider these results from a wide array of cities:

-- Chicago (2002): 23 percent reduction in overall shooting behavior and a 32 percent reduction in gunshot victimization for targeted groups compared to similar groups that didn’t experience GVI.27
+- Chicago (2002): 23% reduction in overall shooting behavior and a 32% reduction in gunshot victimization for targeted groups compared to similar groups that didn’t experience GVI.27

-- New Orleans (2012): 17 percent reduction in overall homicides, 32 percent reduction in group-related homicides, 26 percent reduction in homicides that involved young black male victims, and a 16 percent reduction in both lethal and nonlethal firearms violence.30
+- New Orleans (2012): 17% reduction in overall homicides, 32% reduction in group-related homicides, 26% reduction in homicides that involved young black male victims, and a 16% reduction in both lethal and nonlethal firearms violence.30

 In 2012, researchers for the Campbell Collaboration, an organization that evaluates the efficacy of social intervention programs, conducted an extensive review of the available data and found “strong empirical evidence for the crime prevention effectiveness” of the GVI strategy.
 This evaluation identified 10 studies that qualified for analysis based on meeting certain design standards and concluded that “nine out of 10 eligible studies reported strong and statistically significant crime reductions associated with the [GVI] approach.”31